19th Airlift Squadron: World War II

 The 19th Airlift Squadron was constituted as the 19th Transport Squadron on 22 November 1940.
 It was activated on 1 January 1941 at Hickam Field, Hawaii, the squadron was assigned to Hawaiian (later, Seventh) Air Force, flying the Douglas C-33 (DC-2).
 During the course of World War II, the squadron would conduct aerial transportation within the Hawaiian Islands and to forward bases in the Pacific.
 In May 1942, the squadron was moved over to the adjoining John Rogers Airport (now Honolulu International Airport) due to space issues at Hickam.

-The squadron was re-designated the 19th Troop Carrier Squadron on 5 July 1942.
+The squadron was redesignated the 19th Troop Carrier Squadron on 5 July 1942.
 That same year, the unit transitioned to the C-53 aircraft.
 The following year, it converted to the C-57 and C-47.
 In 1944, the Squadron added the C-45 to its inventory.
 On 15 August, the 19th became assigned to VI Air Service Area Command and the following year, on 15 December 1945, to AAF, Middle Pacific.

 Cold War

 With the end of the war, the 19th continued its intra-theater operations in the Hawaiian Islands.
 It was reassigned 4-engined C-54 Skymasters and also C-46 Commandos.
-In 1948 it was transferred to Bergstom AFB in Texas and assigned to Tactical Air Command.
+In 1948 it was transferred to Bergstrom AFB in Texas and assigned to Tactical Air Command.
 However, the squadron deployed to Wiesbaden Air Base in Germany in June 1948 in response to the urgent need for C-54 transports due to the Berlin Airlift.
 There it flew constant missions in the Berlin Air Corridor to airports in West Berlin and back to Wiesbaden.
 The 19th remained in Occupied Germany until it was inactivated on 26 August 1948 with its aircraft being assigned to other units in Occupied Germany.

 It was re-designated as the 19th Troop Carrier Squadron, Medium, on 23 May 1952, the squadron was reactivated on 10 June 1952 at Brady AB, Japan.
 The squadron flew with the C-46 aircraft under the 315th Troop Carrier Group.
 Its mission at Brady was to provide passenger transportation between South Korea, Japan and other US bases in the Western Pacific.
 The squadron inactivated on 18 January 1955 due to budget reductions.